 Agile success demands a strong and stable foundation.
-In this powerful one-day course, you’ll grasp the concepts, principles, and methods of Agile development and become empowered to execute on your plans for incorporating Agile practices and techniques into your organization.
+In this powerful two-day course, you’ll grasp the concepts, principles, and methods of Agile development and become empowered to execute on your plans for incorporating Agile practices and techniques into your organization.

 This introduction to Agile training will give you the foundation of knowledge and experience you need to begin.
 This course is a starting point for you to acquire the techniques, skills, and tools that enable you to build Agile discipline.